P2PSP/Virtual-Room/README.md

 ```

 # Acknowledgment
 This work is supported by Google Summer of Code 2017 initiative.
 See it on [GSoC Webpage](https://summerofcode.withgoogle.com/projects/#6720883738542080)
-Virtual-Room is based on an original idea and several experiments from P2PSP organization which can be found at [WebRTC P2PSP repository](https://github.com/P2PSP/WebRTC) and [P2PSP WebRTC experiments](https://github.com/cristobalmedinalopez/p2psp-webrtc-experiments)
+Virtual-Room is based on an original idea and several experiments from P2PSP organization, which can be found at [WebRTC P2PSP repository](https://github.com/P2PSP/WebRTC) and [P2PSP WebRTC experiments](https://github.com/cristobalmedinalopez/p2psp-webrtc-experiments)

 Enjoy!